 Another area of discussion surrounding the pros and cons of using cast iron is that some will argue that cast iron heats evenly while others experience hot or cold spots.
 Again, this will come down to proper usage.

 Cast iron, for example, only has about a third of the thermal conductivity of aluminum.
 That means it takes longer to heat thoroughly and doesn’t transfer heat evenly.
 It is critical that cast iron is pre-heated before use so the temperature is consistent throughout the heating surface.
 When pre-heating cast iron on a campfire or uneven heat source, it should be rotated periodically so that all areas are heated through.
 If you use a campfire tripod, either use one with a grill you can rotate the pot on, or give the fire more time to evenly heat the surface of the pan.
 Once cast iron cookware reaches its desired temperature, it will remain there for a longer time than other metals.
-This is one of the reasons it is popular for camping and viewed as heating foods more evenly.
+This is one of the reasons it is popular for stocking a camping kitchen and viewed as heating foods more evenly.
 Just watch out, because you can burn yourself once it’s heated up—use a dutch oven lid lifter if you need to check your food while it’s cooking.

 One must keep in mind that cast iron, in general, is heavier and thicker than other cookware.
 This means it naturally takes more time to heat.
 When it reaches its desired temperature, however, users will find it maintains that temperature evenly and longer than alternatives.